sowole-aims/dlbc-data-science-academy/README.md

 ## Introduction

 In today's data-driven world, data science has become a critical skill for solving complex problems and making informed decisions.
-The DLBC Data Science Academy aims to bridge the gap between young individuals in our church community and the exciting world of data science.
+The DLSO Data Science Academy aims to bridge the gap between young individuals in our church community and the exciting world of data science.

 ## Getting Started